AlgoTradingHub/theplatform-book/source/parsers.md

 o)
 ```

-Main syntax is **<-** followed by a parsing rule.
+Main syntax is **&lt-** followed by a parsing rule.
 A parser, like any other type in O language, can be assigned to variable (symbol) to be used later.
 To use parser with string or with bytearray just call it like a function.

 ## Parsing expression rules